 The protective aspect of having a community of supporters behind us profoundly benefits people in recovery.
 Our social support group might help us with school or work problems, concerns at home, and provide social resources.
 There’s nothing quite like a friend who knows what you went through.

 In the simplest terms, recovery rates are higher for those who have friends, are employed, have families, and who have other responsibilities.
-That’s why it’s so important for treatment programs to provide seminars and workshops to help people with getting back into a productive life and not just focusing on ending their substance use disorder.
+That’s why it’s so important for treatment programs to provide an alumni program to help people with getting back into a productive life and not just focusing on ending their substance use disorder.

 Recovery is the path to a better life, and treatment can start you on the road to recovery, but the path is often challenging and stressful.
 So, making new supportive friends has always been important for people to achieve long-term recovery, especially when formal treatment ends.
 High relapse rates, even after good treatment, often result from a failure to develop recovery management skills and a strong social support network of others in recovery.